garinocyr/rocky9-based-dev-box/README.md

 ### Alternative for other cases

-* From a Windows console, run:
+* From a terminal, run:
 ```sh
 $ vagrant ssh
 ```

 ## Stopping the Vagrant box

-* From a Windows console, run:
+* From a terminal, run:
 ```sh
 $ vagrant halt
 ```